 - the security token obtained from the identity management server in the primary MC system;

 and performs MCS user authentication to the selected partner MC system as specified in 3GPP TS 24.482 [6].
+As a result, the MCS UE acquires an access token to be used in the partner MC system.

+The MCS UE, using:

+- the access token obtained during the MCS user authentication to the selected partner MC system; and

+- the selected MCS user profile configuration document which is one of the MCS user profile configuration document(s) configured by the primary MC system;

+performs migration service authorization (see clause 7A of 3GPP TS 24.379 [9], 3GPP TS 24.281 [28], and 3GPP TS 24.282 [25] for further details).

-The MCS UE, using the identities obtained during the MCS user authentication to the selected partner MC system, subscribes to the MCS UE configuration document, the MCS user profile configuration document, and the MCS service configuration document for each enabled MCS using the procedure for subscribing to multiple documents simultaneously using the subscription proxy function specified in clause 6.3.13.2.2 (i.e., the CMS acts as a Subscription Proxy) and subscribes to the MCS group document using the procedure specified in 3GPP TS 24.481 [5].
+The MCS UE, using the access token obtained during the MCS user authentication to the selected partner MC system, subscribes to the MCS UE configuration document, the MCS user profile configuration document, and the MCS service configuration document for each enabled MCS using the procedure for subscribing to multiple documents simultaneously using the subscription proxy function specified in clause 6.3.13.2.2 (i.e., the CMS acts as a Subscription Proxy) and subscribes to the MCS group document using the procedure specified in 3GPP TS 24.481 [5].
 If these documents have been updated since the current version stored in the MCS UE, then the MCS UE will receive a SIP NOTIFY request with an XCAP Diff document (see IETF RFC 5875 [11]), in which case the CMC updates its local document copies.
 Retrieval by the MCS UE using the notified HTTPS URI of the MCS group document is performed as specified in 3GPP TS 24.481 [5].

 NOTE 1: The MCS user profile configuration document to which the MCS UE subscribes is different from the MCS user profile configuration document selected by the MCS UE which was used to access the selected partner MC system.